spatie/medialibrary.pro/README.md

 ## Security

-If you discover any security related issues, please email [freek@spatie.be](mailto:freek@spatie.be) instead of using the issue tracker.
+If you discover any security related issues, please email [security@spatie.be](mailto:security@spatie.be) instead of using the issue tracker.